StephHjar/star-wars-trivia/README.md

 ## Testing

 ### Manual Testing
 - This page was manually tested for functionality and responsiveness on the following devices: iPad Air, iPhone XR, iPhone 12 Pro Max, MacBookAir, and MacBook Pro.
 It was manually tested in both Chrome and Safari.
-Testing was completedy by the developer, and her friends and family members.
+Testing was completed by the developer, and her friends and family members.

 - Chrome Developer tools were used to test responsiveness - every device option was tested, and I checked all screen sizes from 300px to 3000px.